yym68686/uni-api/README.md

       #   gemini-2.5-pro: 5/min,25/day,1048576/tpr # 1048576/tpr means the token limit per request is 1,048,576 tokens.
       #   default: 4/min # If the model does not set the frequency limit, use the frequency limit of default
       api_key_cooldown_period: 60 # Each API Key will be cooled down for 60 seconds after encountering a 429 error.
 Optional, the default is 0 seconds.
 When set to 0, the cooling mechanism is not enabled.
 When there are multiple API keys, the cooling mechanism will take effect.
       api_key_schedule_algorithm: round_robin # Set the request order of multiple API Keys, optional.
-The default is round_robin, and the optional values are: round_robin, random, fixed_priority.
-It will take effect when there are multiple API keys. round_robin is polling load balancing, and random is random load balancing. fixed_priority is fixed priority scheduling, always use the first available API key.
+The default is round_robin, and the optional values are: round_robin, random, fixed_priority, smart_round_robin.
+It will take effect when there are multiple API keys. round_robin is polling load balancing, and random is random load balancing. fixed_priority is fixed priority scheduling, always use the first available API key. `smart_round_robin` is an intelligent scheduling algorithm based on historical success rates, see FAQ for details.
       model_timeout: # Model timeout, in seconds, default 100 seconds, optional gemini-2.5-pro: 500 # Model gemini-2.5-pro timeout is 500 seconds
         gemini-2.5-flash: 500 # Model gemini-2.5-flash timeout is 500 seconds